scottfister/scottfister.github.io/_posts/2014-09-05-the-best-way-to-do-ember-authentication.markdown

 </ul>
 {% endhighlight %}

+# Good UX: Taking the user to the route they attempted
+If you've implemented the mixin as I have above, when a user attempts to access a protected route it will redirect them to the login page instead and store the `attemptedTransition` on the Session object.
+We can use this to redirect them to the page they were attempting, after a successful sign in.
+Add the following snippet in your login controller below where we persist the data:

+{% highlight javascript %}
+...
+that.set('session.authToken', data.user_token);
+that.set('session.userId', data.user_id);

+var attemptedTransition = that.get('session.attemptedTransition');
+if (attemptedTransition) {
+  attemptedTransition.retry();
+  that.set('session.attemptedTransition', null);
+} else {
+  that.transitionTo('campaigns');
+}
+...
+{% endhighlight %}

 # Optional: Error handling on login
 If you'd like to display relevant errors to your users attemping login, modify the login controller by adding `that.set('error', error.responseJSON.error);` within the `fail` block.
 Then in your `login.hbs` template you can display them: